Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 PARLER: Thank you.

-GROSS: Your harmony's so great together.
+GROSS: Your harmonies are great together.
 Did you automatically know how to harmonize with each other?
-Or did you have to like work it out?
+Or did you have to, like, work it out?

+SINGLETON: I think that's a little combination 'cause part of it is, you know, knowing what the melody is and who's singing, you know, the melody in that song.
+And then we basically just sat around and figured out what part that we were going to do based off of whatever chord was being played and, you know, the vocal range of whoever was singing the harmony.

 (LAUGHTER)